Divyanshu0-0/Web-for-Artists/README.md

 ## 🌟 Overview

-**Zara Mehndi Artistry** is a single-file, production-ready luxury website designed for a premium bridal mehndi artist brand.
+**Sakura Mehndi Artistry** is a single-file, production-ready luxury website designed for a premium bridal mehndi artist brand.
 It delivers a cinematic digital experience — immersive 3D visuals, smooth GSAP animations, glassmorphism UI, and a complete booking workflow — all targeting high-end wedding clients.

 The entire site is contained in **one self-sufficient HTML file** with zero build tools required.
 Just open in a browser.